kesla/coffeelint/README.md

 # Style rules

 Coffelint checks that

-- Each line is less than 80 charachters long
+- a line is less than 80 charachters long
+- a line don't end in whitespace